DaintyJet/VChat_GTER_EggHunter/README.md

             *  `-e w00t`: Egg to search for.

    * We can use Immunity Debugger and ```mona.py``` to generate EggHunter shellcode that works.
-     1. Open immunity debugger and use the command `!mona egg -t w00t -wow64 -winver 10`.
+     1. Open Immunity Debugger and use the command `!mona egg -t w00t -wow64 -winver 10`.
         * `!mona`: Use the mona tool
         * `egg`: Use the EggHunter generation option
         * `-wow64`: Generate for a 64 bit machine